The Dzogchen Summer Retreat

 Teachings and Trainings on The Buddha Path

-The Dzogchen Shri Singha Foundation is pleased to announce our 8th annual Summer Retreat under the guidance of His Eminence Dzogchen Khenpo Choga Rinpoche.
-This two-week retreat will be held at the beautiful Dzogchen Retreat Center USA and run concurrently with the 2010 Internship Program.
+The Dzogchen Shri Singha Foundation is pleased to announce our 9th annual Summer Retreat under the guidance of His Eminence Dzogchen Khenpo Choga Rinpoche.
+This one-week retreat will be held at the beautiful Dzogchen Retreat Center USA and run the week prior to the 2011 Internship Program.
 This year presents an ideal opportunity to deepen your understanding and experience of the teachings of the Dzogchen Lineage.

 Seating is limited, so please register early.

 A vibrant and dynamic teacher, Khenpo Choga is a 33rd-generation lineage holder of the Buddhist wisdom lineage of Dzogchen, a lama of Dzogchen Monastery, and professor of the Dzogchen Shri Singha University.
 Khen Rinpoche has more than seven years of solitary cave meditation experience in the high Tibetan holy mountains and embodies the qualities of a realized practitioner and yogi.
 He is a published author of numerous Tibetan and English books, including The Buddha Path, a practice book that encompasses all of Buddha's teachings, and which is now available in English, and is soon to be released in Spanish, Chinese, and Russian.
 More »